Hoyasumii/avengers-endgame/README.md

 NEBULA: Approaching jump in 3...
 2...
 1!

 [The ship jumps forward into a wormhole, and we see Steve holding onto his seat for dear life.
-A close up of his eyes show them widening slightly a
+A close up of his eyes show them widening slightly at